Lifted Model Checking for Relational MDPs: Model Checking for Relational MDPs

 \subsection{Probabilistic Reachability}

-This section defines the \textit{probabilistic reachability property} that refers to the maximum probability of reaching a set of goal states from a given initial state.
-The probabilistic reachability property is the most fundamental property in a MDP, and is required to define the relational pCTL language in Section \ref{sec:pCTL}.
-The content of this section is standard in model checking \citep{Baier:2008,Prism:2011} and is included for self-containment.
+This section defines the \textit{probabilistic reachability property}, the most fundamental property in model checking.
+The probabilistic reachability refers to the maximum probability of reaching a set of goal states from a given initial state.
+This property is required to define the relational pCTL language in Section~\ref{sec:pCTL}.
+The content of this section is standard in model checking~\citep{Baier:2008,Prism:2011} and is included to make this paper self-contained.